urbit/docs/tutorials/ship-troubleshooting.md

 ### `|hi` your star to see if you’re connected

 Find out who your star is by running `(sein:title our now our)` in the Dojo.
 Then, run `|hi ~star`, where `~star` is the star’s name, and if things are working properly, you should get the message `hi ~star successful`.
-It could also be helpful to use `|hi` to check connectivity with `~zod` or another planet that you’re in a Talk channel with.
+It could also be helpful to use `|hi` to check connectivity with `~zod` or another planet that you’re in a Chat channel with.

 ### Turn your ship off and on again